-Best Bowling Balls of 2018
+Best Bowling Balls of 2021

-|Brunswick Rhino Reactive Bowling Ball Editor’s Choice||Reactive||10-16||for dry lanes,|
+|Brunswick Rhino Reactive (Editor’s Choice)||Reactive||10-16||for dry lanes,|

-|Hammer Black Widow Legend Ball||Hybrid||12-16||for heavy oil lanes|
+|Hammer Black Widow Legend||Hybrid||12-16||for heavy oil lanes|

-|Brunswick Kingpin Bowling Ball||Reactive Solid||12-16||for hook,|
+|Brunswick Kingpin||Reactive Solid||12-16||for hook,|

-|Motiv Venom Cobra Bowling Ball||Hybrid Reactive||12-16||for medium oil lanes|
+|Motiv Venom Cobra||Hybrid Reactive||12-16||for medium oil lanes|

-|Storm Code Red Bowling Ball||Hybrid Reactive||12-16||for heavy oil lanes,|
+|Storm Code Red||Hybrid Reactive||12-16||for heavy oil lanes,|

 This new ball is designed with the new R-16 reactive coverstock, which offers a great balance between control and power.
 The R-16 formula ensures a perfect length and backend hook-motion while reducing sensitivity to oily and dry parts of the lane.
 This gives you great aim and ensures the ball does not wander off course.

-The Rhino Reactive Bowling Ball sports the conventional light bulb shaped core that enhances the motion of the ball with a great pin action, letting you make more strikes and score higher than you imagined.
+The Rhino Reactive Bowling Ball sports the conventional light bulb-shaped core that enhances the motion of the ball with a great pin action, letting you make more strikes and score higher than you imagined.
 You can use this ball to drill the way you would with symmetric bowling ball.